NHSDigital/nhsuk-react-native-components/README.md

 # NHS.UK React Native components

+> **Note:** This package is currently pre-alpha.
+It is not yet ready for use in production.

 NHS.UK React Native components contains the code you need to start building user interfaces for NHS apps written in React Native.

+Originally created by [NHS Blood & Transplant](https://github.com/NHS-Blood-and-Transplant), maintained by NHS Digital.

 ## Table of contents